CORE Navigator

 And that gap is expensive.
 A mishire quickly adds up to a serious number once you total recruiting, onboarding and lost project time.

-Scale that down to an agency with five to thirty employees and a mishire quickly lands at 20,000 to 50,000 euros per case.
-This range is not a single study figure but an honest calculation: direct costs plus the hidden productivity loss plus your own time, which flows into correction instead of growth.
-In small teams it hurts twice, because a single person is a noticeable share of your impact here and because too much already hangs on you as the founder anyway.
+Scale that down to an agency of 5 to 30 people and a mishire quickly lands at 20,000 to 50,000 euros per case.
+This range is not a study figure but a calculation we put in the open: hiring costs, plus the ramp-up you pay for twice with a bad hire, plus your own time going into correction instead of growth.
+In small teams it hurts twice over, because a single person is a noticeable share of your impact here and because too much already hangs on you as the founder anyway.
+The calculation in detail.

 Diagnosis Beats Gut Feeling